ExLibrisGroup/primo-explore-devenv/README.md

 11. Start your code customizations :

-   - From command line, go to your custom view package folder : `cd primo-explore\custom\VIEW_CODE`

    - From command line, run the command : `gulp run --view <the VIEW_CODE folder>` (This will start your local server.)

      (For example, running `gulp run --view Auto1` will start the environment taking the customizations from the <b>Auto1</b> folder.)